Automated Lane Merging via Game Theory and Branch Model Predictive Control: Game-Theoretic Behavior Planning

-Next, we construct a decision tree to enumerate all the possible decision sequences.
-Each node in the tree represents a decision tuple.
+Then, in line with \cite{dingEPSILONEfficientPlanning2022}, we construct a decision tree to enumerate all possible decision sequences.
+Each node in the tree represents a decision pair.
 The decision tree is rooted in the decision selected in the last planning cycle and branches out at each decision step.
 Due to the exponential growth of the number of decision sequences with the depth of the tree, it is necessary to prune the decision tree to limit computational complexity.
-By using semantic-level decisions that can be easily understood by humans, we can design some rules to prune the tree.
-For instance, we can restrict the number of decision changes over the planning horizon because human drivers tend to maintain their current driving decisions for relatively long periods of time.
+By using semantic-level decisions, we can design some rules to prune the tree.
+For instance, we can restrict the number of decision changes over the planning horizon because human drivers tend to maintain their current driving decisions for relatively long periods.
 In addition, we can rule out certain transitions that would not be considered by normal human drivers, such as the transition from $(\texttt{Gap1}, \texttt{LeftChange})$ to $(\texttt{Gap2}, \texttt{LeftChange})$.